noqqe/noqqe.de/content/sammelsurium/nfs-debugging.md

 You can expect the server to have greater RPC service requirements than the client.
-The client, if it is also an NFS server, may have the same RPC services registered, but usually NFS will actually use</i> a proper subset of the RPC services on an NFS server (may even be a set of size 0 :).
+The client, if it is also an NFS server, may have the same RPC services registered, but usually NFS will actually use a proper subset of the RPC services on an NFS server (may even be a set of size 0 :).